-- adversely affect the financial viability of a borrower by reducing the cash flow available to the borrower to operate and maintain the mortgaged real property or make debt service payments on the underlying mortgage loan; - adversely affect the security interest of the lender in the equipment or other assets acquired through its financings; - complicate workouts or bankruptcy proceedings; and - delay foreclosure on the mortgaged real property.
+- adversely affect the financial viability of a borrower by reducing the cash flow available to the borrower to operate and maintain the mortgaged real property or make debt service payments on the underlying mortgage loan or loans that are cross-defaulted with the underlying mortgage loans; - adversely affect the security interest of the lender in the equipment or other assets acquired through its financings; - complicate workouts or bankruptcy proceedings; and - delay foreclosure on the mortgaged real property.

-We cannot assure you that these circumstances will not adversely impact operations at or the value of the related mortgaged real property.
+We cannot assure you that the foregoing circumstances will not adversely impact operations at or the value of the mortgaged real property.